 In 2013, Hickory Edwards, a paddler from the Onondaga Nation, holds a replica of the iconic Two-Row Wampum belt, which codified a friendship agreement between Native Haudenosaunee people and Dutch settlers some 400 years earlier.
 He was one of about 100 paddlers who canoed 145 miles down the Hudson River to New York City to bring to life the relationship put forth in the belt.
 The symbolism of the two dark rows of beads running on separate, but parallel tracks, represents the ability of the Haudenosaunee and Dutch to live side-by-side in peace and friendship, respecting each other's sovereignty and distinct ways of life.

 The design, which includes two purple rows of beads separated by white rows, symbolizes two vessels—a Native canoe and a European ship—traveling on a river side by side, separate and autonomous.
-“It represents an agreement that we are going to co-exist on the river of life,” says Rick Hill, who has published a the most comprehensive oral history of the Two-Row wampum belt to date, reflecting the Native tradition of passing down tribal history orally from generation to generation by elders, knowledge keepers and clan mothers.
+“It represents an agreement that we are going to co-exist on the river of life,” says Rick Hill, who has published the most comprehensive oral history of the Two-Row wampum belt to date, reflecting the Native tradition of passing down tribal history orally from generation to generation by elders, knowledge keepers and clan mothers.
 The two-row design reflects an even larger Haudenosaunee philosophical principle of maintaining harmony in any sphere of life through non-domination and balance.

 The Origins of Wampum—and the Iroquois Confederacy